 There are many ways that users can gain this understanding but without formal training, the organisation and its employees may be getting only partial benefits from the system.

-Here we give our top 5 reasons of why formal training from an expert will help to ensure the best start for a new project – or help to kick-start an existing project back into life:
+Here we give our top 5 reasons of why LMS training from an e-learning expert will help to ensure the best start for a new project – or help to kick-start an existing project back into life:

 1. Improve efficiency

 With access to the internet, there are many videos and blogs to support completion of specific tasks in your LMS but they’re not often in the same location online and may even be for a different version of the system that you’re using; as such, information can be out-of-date and might not reveal all available features.

 By participating in a structured course dedicated to your LMS version, the experience is more relevant to your own requirements and you can quickly gain a good understanding of the most efficient and effective way to complete those specific tasks without having to spend a great deal of time in trawling through pages of search engine results to find the “best fit” solution.

 2. “We don’t know what we don’t know”